bpostlethwaite/pde-engine/README.md

 ```

 Of course you can employ any means of adding sources.
+The `addSource` method specifies the location of the source at that particular timestep with magnitude `mag`.
+Right now it emplaces a hard-coded Gaussian source centred at `(row, col)`, with boundary cases already implemented.

 ## Configuration
 The following are possible configuration options.
 If configs are omitted defaults will be used.
 The defaults are given after the `||`: